alonswartz/notesium/README.md

 The editor is configured to syntax highlight based on `markdown` formatting.

-By default, special characters used for **bold**, *italic* and `code` will be concealed except on the active-line.
+By default, special characters such as those used for **bold**, *italic* and `code` will be concealed except on the active-line.
 In addition, links will also be concealed and only display the title.
 This setting can be toggled using the icon in the note sidebar.

 ## Vim